dnolter959/autodiff/docs/milestone1.md

 Symbolic differentiation attempts to manipulate formulas to create new formulas rather than performing numerical calculations.
 In doing so, we can in essence memorize derivatives of functions.
 However, symbolic interpretation is challenging to implement in computer programs and can be inefficient coding.

 Automatic differentiation focuses on certain core elements: the chain rule, elementary functions and, to a lesser extent, dual numbers.
-The benefits of automatic differentiation are that it does not suffer form the same round off errors that numerical differentiation is susceptible to and does not suffer from the overly expensive, inefficient methods of symbolic differentiation.
+The benefits of automatic differentiation are that it does not suffer from the same round off errors that numerical differentiation is susceptible to and does not suffer from the overly expensive, inefficient methods of symbolic differentiation.
 For these reasons, automatic differentiation is ubiquitous in tasks requiring quick differentiation, such as optimization in machine learning.

 ## Background